edamontology/edamontologyDocs/what_is_edam.rst

 Status
 ------
 EDAM is a maturing ontology under active development.
 Development is use-case driven, primarily by the ELIXIR Tools & Data Services Registry (`bio.tools <https://bio.tools>`_).
-Future versions will not depart fundamentally from the current sub-ontologies or relations (see concepts below).
-The development of EDAM can be followed at `GitHub <github.com/edamontology/edamontology>`_.
+Future versions will not depart fundamentally from the current sub-ontologies or relations.
+The development of EDAM can be followed at `GitHub <https://github.com/edamontology/edamontology>`_.

-For ways to contribute, please see the `Contributors Guide <http://biotools.readthedocs.org/en/latest/contributors_guide.html>`_.
+For ways to contribute, please see the `Contributors Guide <http://edamontology.readthedocs.org/en/latest/contributors_guide.html>`_.

 Priorities
 ----------